Experienced Property Division Attorney in Newark, CA

 Deals can be worked out.
 For instance, if one party wants to keep the house and is willing to forgo a measure of spousal support, we can help work out a settlement that reflects that wish and keeps the issue from going to court.

 What Are Your Goals?
-Let’s Work Together to Achieve Them.
+Let’s Work Together to Achieve Them

-Many times, a divorce proceeding comes down to a few simple questions: “What are your priorities?” and “What are your financial goals following a divorce?”
+Often, a divorce proceeding comes down to a few simple questions: “What are your priorities?” and “What are your financial goals following a divorce?”

-At CC LawGroup, A Professional Corporation, we can analyze your financial situation and suggest a game plan designed to get you the most results with the fewest compromises.
+At CC LawGroup, A Professional Corporation, we can analyze your financial situation and suggest a game plan to get you the most results with the fewest compromises.
 Let Ms. Cho’s compassionate demeanor and legal expertise help you through your simple or complicated asset and debt division process.